 The Asus ZenBook Flip 14 is a touch-screen convertible that makes (almost) no compromises.
 Not only does the 8th-Gen Intel Core i7 processor in the $1,299 model we tested provide stellar speed, but this laptop also has a bright, beautiful screen; long battery life; and sweet audio.
 The Flip 14 also benefits from Nvidia graphics, helping this system outperform other laptops with integrated GPUs.
-We have some nitpicks, such as the awkward stylus, but overall, this is a fantastic luxury laptop that's worth checking out.
+We have some nitpicks, such as the awkward stylus, but overall, this is a fantastic luxury notebook (and one of the best Asus laptops) that's worth checking out.

 As I ran my eyes over the aluminum Asus ZenBook Flip 14, I appreciated its smoky-gray lid, which features Asus' now-signature concentric-circles design.
 That matte lid is offset by a glossy Asus logo and the laptop's glossy hinges, while its deck offers a cool metallic surface for resting your wrists.